hzFishy/UnrealNotes/content/Unreal Engine/Graphics/Lightning/Static Lighting Deep Dive.md

 An `FMeshMapBuildData` holds data such as a `FLightMapRef` and a `FShadowMapRef`.

 The `FLightMap2D` holds an array of `Textures` of type `ULightMapTexture2D`.
-The first entry is a High Quality (HQ) lightmap and the second is a Low Quality (LQ) lightmap (When loading up a level with Static Lightning you can see a rough quality change after a few seconds when the editor is loading the HQ after using the LQ).
+The first entry is a High Quality (HQ) lightmap and the second is a Low Quality (LQ) lightmap (When loading up a level with Static Lighting you can see a rough quality change after a few seconds when the editor is loading the HQ after using the LQ).

 ## Usage
 So ... how is this used ?